lgondara/qa_gen/iclr_bp_v2.md

 ---
 layout: distill
-title: "Beyond the Leaderboard: When SOTA Meets Reality at the BC Cancer Registry"
+title: "When SOTA Meets Reality: Lessons from Deploying NLP at a Large Healthcare Organization"
 description: In academia, we optimize for F1-scores.
 In healthcare, we optimize for patient outcomes.
-This is the story of how the BC Cancer Registry reduced a multi-year backlog not by using the largest model, but by using the right one.
+This is the story of how a large healthcare organization reduced a multi-year backlog not by using the largest model, but by using the right one.
 date: 2026-04-27
 future: true
 htmlwidgets: true